Mechanisms for belief elicitation without ground truth: Applied research

 \begin{enumerate} \item Did you engage in drunk driving? \item What percentage of your peers engage in drunk driving? \end{enumerate}

-The study then computes BTS scores from these two questions, treating the answer to the first question as the subject-specific signal and the second as the prediction of others predictions.
-Although this is an interesting application, it is unlikely that key assumptions for the BTS to work properly are met.
-As in the study by \textcite{john_measuring_2012}, the experimenters assume that the own drunk-driving-behavior exclusively informs prevalence estimates, which again is a questionable assumption.
+As in the study by \textcite{john_measuring_2012}, \textcite{loughran_incentivizing_2014} compute BTS scores from these two questions, treating the report to the first question as the respondent-specific signal and the second as the Peer-Prediction.
+Although this is an interesting application, it is unlikely that key assumptions for the BTS to work properly are met because the experimenters assume that the own behavior exclusively informs prevalence estimates and that everyone shares a common prior, which is questionable.
 The authors deployed the intimidation method and did not explain the BTS.
-The result of the study is that subjects assigned to the intimidation method are reporting a higher willingness to offend.
+The result of the study is that respondents assigned to the intimidation method reported a higher willingness to offend.